nodejs/Release/README.md

 The Release working group's purpose is:

-* Management/execution of the release process for all releases.
+* Management/execution of the release and support process for all releases.

 Its responsibilities are:

 * Define the release process.
 * Define the content of releases.
 * Generate and create releases.
+* Test Releases
 * Manage the LTS and Current branches including backporting changes to these branches.
 * Define the policy for what gets backported to release streams.